graphistry/graphistry-cli/docs/update-backup-migrate.md

 ## The config and data files

+### v2.25+:

+Configuration and user data live in two places:

+1. `data/`: Flatfiles safe for copying
+2. The `postgres` container service: migrations handled via `pgdump`-based tooling

+Graphistry internal configuration also lives in `.env` and `docker-compose.yml`.
+If you find yourself editing those, please let the Graphistry team know why so we can lessen the need for that.

+### v2.24 and earlier

 * **Local**:  Configuration and certain data is kept at the root of the installed release
   * `.env`, `Caddyfile`, `.caddy`, `etc/ssl`, `.pivot-db`
   * Edits to `docker-compose.yml` (not recommeded)